But did you know the greatest existential threat to kangaroos is the commercial kangaroo industry?

 The Inquiry received hundreds of submissions from residents, griefstricken that kangaroos had completely disappeared from their area.
 In the same Inquiry, independent biostatisticians and ecologists gave evidence that kangaroos were being hunted to extinction.
 (You can read more details about the Parliamentary Inquiry lower down on this page.)

-There are high profits in kangaroo hunting because the top buyers of “k-leather” are corporations such as Nike and Adidas.
+There are high profits in kangaroo hunting because the top buyers of “k-leather” are corporations such as Adidas.
 The meat becomes petfood which, again, has a high profit margin.
 Just look through history– any profit-driven hunting of wildlife never ends well.
 We're not going to wait until kangaroos have gone to raise awareness.
 We're trying to stop this now.

 If someone had acted at this point for Tasmanian Tigers, farmers and hunters would have made the same dissenting remarks – ‘they’re pests’, ‘come look where I live, there are plenty’ – but now, nearly 100 years later, we know who was right.